Attendance

 Exceptional Leave of Absence

 There is no automatic entitlement in law for a leave of absence from school.
 Leave of absence in term time will only be authorised in exceptional circumstances.
-All applications for leave must be written and made in advance using the school’s leave of absence form, which can be found here.
+All applications for leave must be written and made in advance using the school’s leave of absence form below:

 Penalty Notices